DavesCodeMusings/home-automation/README.md

 setup.sh*
 ```

-Starting from the bottom, setup.sh is a shell script I'm using to create and populate the necessary subdirectories.
-It also creates the compose.yml, though this is simply for the convenience of having everything in one file.
+Starting from the bottom, [setup.sh](https://github.com/DavesCodeMusings/home-automation/blob/main/homeassistant/setup.sh) is a shell script I'm using to create and populate the necessary subdirectories.
+It also creates compose.yml.
+This is simply for the convenience of having everything in one file.

 The _hass_ subdirectory contains the _config_ directory where Home Assistant stores its persistent data.
 The _esphome_ subdirectory is similar in that it contains a single _config_ directory where ESPHome stores its YAML for various devices and their secrets.
 Nginx also has a configuration directory, though in keeping with naming conventions, it's called _conf.d_.
 Having this persistent data grouped under the _homeassistant_ project directory organizes things and makes backup and recovery easier.